Skip to main content

 Modelling and Forecasting

-Financial PlanningContrary to short-term budget planning or planning for a specific financial task, strategic financial planning plans for the ultimate goal of a company - avoiding the path to bankruptcy and striving for a sustainable rate of growth.
+Financial PlanningContrary to short-term budget planning or planning for a specific financial task, strategic financial planning plans for the ultimate goal of a company - avoiding the path to bankruptcy and striving for a sustainable growth rate.

 The challenge of building action-based models for strategic planning